hawthornnn/2019WinterDailyModelingChallenge/preview.md

  ## 2019WinterDailyModelingChallenge
-> just a challenge to motivate myself to practise modeling everday
+> just a challenge to motivate myself to practise modeling everday (not precise modeling)

 - Modeling by rhino/c4d
 - Rendering by keyshot7